 Kiyoshi Ichimura was born in 1900 on a small farm in southern Japan.
 The farm didn’t make much in terms of wealth, which pushed Kiyoshi to make a better life for himself and his family.
-Over the years Kiyoshi learned and pushed himself, eventually getting work in insurance and banking.
+Over the years Kiyoshi learned and persevered, and eventually began working in insurance and banking.
 The older he got, the more motivated he was to learn and get better.
 At 29, Kiyoshi started his dealer company called Kyushu to sell the sensitized paper of Rikiagaku Kogyo.
 Sensitized paper can also be known as photographic paper for cameras.
-After 7 years, Riken Kankoshi Co. was born from Kyushu to create its own photographic paper.
+After 7 years, Riken Kankoshi Co. was born from Kyushu to create its photographic paper.
 Riken Kankoshi Co. would go on to be renamed Ricoh Company Ltd.

 By 1987, Ricoh put out its first digital copier called the DS 320.
-It came out when the market was dominated by analog technology, while being less expensive than other digital copiers at the time.
-3 years later, Ricoh put out it’s first digital color copier, the ARTAGE 8000, with a PPM of 15!
+It came out when the market was dominated by analog technology while being less expensive than other digital copiers at the time.
+Three years later, Ricoh put out its first digital color copier, the ARTAGE 8000, with a PPM of 15!
 (It was the world’s fastest color copier at the time).

 Ricoh has been a cutting edge company for decades, producing commercial machines that were designed to provide more service while being affordable.
 Ricoh machines span the globe for good reason: they work.